Date of Award

 Scholarly Commons Citation

 Hayden, Joseph, "Effect of Flow-Acoustic Resonant Interactions on Aerodynamic Response of Transitional Airfoils" (2016).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 302.